Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 > }
 > ```

-### Resolving properties
+### Resolving property access

 As [properties][Property declaration] in Kotlin can have custom [getters and setters], be [extension][Extension property declaration], [delegated][Delegated property declaration] or [contextual][Contextual property declaration], they are also subject to overload resolution.
-Overload resolution for properties works similarly to how it works for [callables][Callables and `invoke` convention], i.e., it consists of two steps: [building the overload candidate set] of [applicable][Determining function applicability for a specific call] candidates, and then [choosing the most specific candidate from the overload candidate set].
+Overload resolution for property access works similarly to how it works for [callables][Callables and `invoke` convention], i.e., it consists of two steps: [building the overload candidate set] of [applicable][Determining function applicability for a specific call] candidates, and then [choosing the most specific candidate from the overload candidate set].

-Informally, access to a property is resolved as if it is a callable invocation corresponding to its getter or setter, and the overload resolution is performed on this invocation.
+> *Important*: this section concerns *only* properties accessed using property access syntax `a.x` or just `x` *without call suffix*.
+> If a property is accessed with a call suffix, it is treated as any other callable and is required to have a suitable `invoke` overload available, see the rest of this part for details

+There are two variants of property access syntax: readonly property access and property assignment.

+> Note: there is also [safe navigation syntax][Navigation operators] for both assignment and readonly access, but that is expanded to non-safe navigation syntax covered by this section.
+> Please refer to corresponding sections for details.

+Readonly property access `a.x` is resolved the same way as if the property access in question was a special function call `a.x$get()` and each property `val/var x: T` was replaced with corresponding function `fun x$get(): T` having all the same extension receivers, context receivers, type parameters and scope as the original property and providing direct access to the property getter.
+For different flavors of property declarations and getters, refer to [corresponding section][Property declaration].
+Please note that this excludes any possibility to employ `invoke`-convention as these ephemeral functions cannot be properties themselves.

 > Example: one may consider property access in class `A` to be resolved as if it has been transformed to class `AA`.
 >